Stereographic projection: Other conventions

 Some authors define stereographic projection from the north pole (0, 0, 1) onto the plane z = −1, which is tangent to the unit sphere at the south pole (0, 0, −1).
-The values X and Y produced by this projection are exactly twice those produced by the equatorial projection described in the preceding section.
+This can be described as a composition of a projection onto the equatorial plane described above, and a homothety from it to the polar plane.
+The homothety scales the image by a factor of 2 (a ratio of a diameter to a radius of the sphere), hence the values X and Y produced by this projection are exactly twice those produced by the equatorial projection described in the preceding section.
 For example, this projection sends the equator to the circle of radius 2 centered at the origin.
 While the equatorial projection produces no infinitesimal area distortion along the equator, this pole-tangent projection instead produces no infinitesimal area distortion at the south pole.